RiddleTime/Race-Element/_posts/2023-01-15-how-to-use-liveries.md

 ---
 layout: post
 title: How to use the liveries tab
-description: A short intruduction about ACC Liveries and Race Element.
+description: ACC Liveries and Race Element.
 tags: guide
 ---